Maida-Iftikhar/MicrosoftEngage22/README.md

 1. Here's the Google drive link. (https://drive.google.com/drive/folders/1VIRzIYNrVgvmRkPKOzIUIo_SdMXIi6-r?usp=sharing).

-[* I have also created a seperate repo for my app https://github.com/Maida-Iftikhar/facial_reco_attend_application.git.
-However, due to large size, it might be difficult to clone the repo and then run it.
+[* I have also created a seperate repo for my app. https://github.com/Maida-Iftikhar/FRAP.git  However, due to large size, it might be difficult to clone the repo and then run it.
 It is therfore advised to use the Drive link for a smooth experience.]